-The decrease in revenue is attributable to the customer relationship cancellation with certain franchisees within Customer C.
+(1) The decrease in revenue is attributable to the customer relationship cancellation with certain franchisees within Customer C.

-The following three restaurant logos accounted for more than 10% of accounts receivable as of September 30, 2022 and June 30, 2022:
+The following restaurant logos accounted for more than 10% of accounts receivable:

-September 30, 2022 June 30, 2022
+As of December 31, 2022 As of June 30, 2022

-Customer A 39% 31%
+Customer A 33% 31%

-Customer B 17% 41%
+Customer B 14% 41%

-Customer C % %
+Customer C (1) 15% %

-Customer D 22% 11%
+Customer D 25% 11%

-78% 83%
+87% 83%

-\ Customers with a dash accounted for less than 10% of accounts receivable at period end.
+(1) Customers with a dash accounted for less than 10% of accounts receivable at period end.

-The Company is exposed to vendor concentration risk as it supplies tablets from one vendor.
-The Company's operating results could be adversely affected should the vendor increase prices or incur disruptions in its tablet supply.
+The Company is exposed to vendor concentration risk as it supplies tablets from one vendor and currently sources its hardware and software used in the AI Platform from one vendor.
+The Company's operating results could be adversely affected should any of the following occur: the vendor used to supply tablets increases their prices or either vendor incurs disruptions in its supply of goods or services.